PrasadRajeswar/Intro-to-Linux-Shell-Scripting/README.md

 echo "You don't need to be great to start something but, you need to start to be great.
 ```

 - Then, `ctrl+o` to save and `enter` to confirm the file name and exit.
-Furthur, give the `./day1.sh` to execute the file.
+Further, give the `./day1.sh` to execute the file.
 - After executing, the output shall be following-
 `You don't need to be great to start something but, you need to start to be great.`
 - Have you noticed, we wrote `#!/bin/bash` in the top line in our file `day1.sh`.
 What does that mean???